 In the reducible case, the walk is slightly more involved, but we obtain an analogous result.
 In particular, we determine the irreducible components of all the jet schemes.
-We prove that the data of the graph of jet components determine the embedded topological type of the curve.\\
+In addition, we prove that the data of the graph of jet components determines the embedded topological type of the curve.\\

 In the last part, for a plane curve singularity $\mathcal{C}$ as above, we consider the following generating series:

 where $m\geq 1$ and $K$ is an irreducible component in $\text{Cont}^m(\mathcal{C})^0\neq \varnothing.$ Here, $\text{Cont}^m(\mathcal{C})^0$ is very much related to the $(m-1)-$th jet scheme, see section 2 for more details.
 This series was considered first in the PhD thesis of the last author.
 We show that $G=G(\mathcal{C})$ is rational in $u,v$ (this means that $G\in \mathbf{Z}(u,v)$) and determine its poles.
 This series is very much related to other zeta functions associated with singularities \cite{DL_Igusa,LL,V} and their poles have a lot in common but may be different.\\